josemotta/IoT.Hass.Farm/README.md

 ## Conclusions

 The supervisor panel shown below contains water level and environmental data collected from a single tank.
 The delta temperature is calculated for each tank, based on the difference between data collected from it and the "normal" temperature registered by supervisor sensors.
-This way, an alarm for unexpected temperature in the tank may be raised, demonstrating the typical behavior expected from higher levels in the SCADA architecture.
+This way, an alarm for unexpected temperature in the tank may be raised, demonstrating the typical behavior from higher levels nodes in the SCADA architecture.

 ![](https://i.imgur.com/no17Gds.jpg)